-UNDP in collaboration with Parliament of Sierra Leone is seeking to engage a team of two consultants that will be working with Parliament and with support from UNDP to develop a strategy and the first curriculum of the Center for Parliamentary Studies.
+UNDP in collaboration with Parliament of Sierra Leone is seeking to engage a national consultant (s) that will work with Parliament to develop the first set of curriculum and training manuals based on the recommendations of the Strategy for Development of the Center for Parliamentary Studies.
 The Curriculum is expected to be evidence driven with very clear objectives, content, assessment and method of delivery (approach).